jumptrading/influx-spout/README.md

 # For basic rules, "match" specifies an exact measurement name.
 match = "cgroup"

-# Measurements matching the rule are forwarded to this topic.
+# Measurements matching the rule are forwarded to this subject.
-channel = "measurement.cgroup"
+subject = "measurement.cgroup"

 [[rule]]